twmr/StepperController/README.md

 (this library currently only supports Windows and Linux).

-The GUI (acting as the network client) uses the platform independent [wxWidgets](http://www.wxwidgets.org) Toolkit, but without the boost library and the ctb lib.
+The GUI (acting as the network client) uses the platform independent [wxWidgets](http://www.wxwidgets.org) Toolkit, but does not depend on Boost and on libctb.

 Installation:
 -------------